spoloxs/blog-app/README.md

 use the apk file in the apk folder for running the app

-or use flutter run after clonning the repo
+or use "flutter run" after clonning the repo